mika-f/SharpX/README.md

 ## Objective

-The goals of SharpX is to output shader code for each platform (Unity, WebGL, ShaderTos, others) from a single C# source code.
+The goals of SharpX is to output shader code for each platform (Unity, WebGL, ShaderToy, others) from a single C# source code.
 We should also like to use a new C# features, like Babel, a JavaScript Compiler, to reduce the amount of code in the shader itself.

 ## License